TykTechnologies/tyk-identity-broker/README.md

 #### `BackEnd`

-TIB is quite modular and different back-ends can be generated quite easily, out of the Box, TIb will store profile configurations in memory, which does not require any new configuration.
+TIB is quite modular and different back-ends can be generated quite easily, out of the Box, TIB will store profile configurations in memory, which does not require any new configuration.

 For Identity Handlers that provide token-based access, it is possible to enforce a "One token per provider, per user" policy, which keeps a cache of tokens assigned to identities in Redis, this is so that the broker can be scaled and share the cache across instances.